lihuafang/lihuafang.github.io/README.md

 I am interested in research methods, public administration and nonprofit management, and comparative public administration with a focus on China.
 Currently, I am using mixed methods, such as machine learning and experiments, to study the effects of public and nonprofit information on citizens' decisions of coproducing public goods and services and charitable giving.

 My dissertation [*Information and Donations*](https://doi.org/doi:10.7282/T35T3PDQ) was awarded the Public Management Research Association [Best Dissertation Award](https://pmranet.org/awards/) in 2018.
 My experimental study of [representative bureaucracy](https://onlinelibrary.wiley.com/doi/full/10.1111/puar.12401) was one of the 2018 *Public Administration Review*'s highly cited articles.
+I was awarded the ARNOVA Emerging Scholar Award (2016), the ASPA Founders' Fellow (2019), and the GVSU Distinguished Early Career Scholar Award (2019).

 I am currently serving as the associate editor for [*Chinese Public Administration Review*](https://cpar.net/) and the social media editor for [*Public Performance & Management Review*](https://www.tandfonline.com/toc/mpmr20/current).